amlight/ghs/README.md

 - Manage GitHub label creation of an organization and its repositories
 - Filter issues and pull requests of repositories given a label and available states such as open/closed
 - Standardize certain labels that our team should typically use to facilitate scope planning and prioritization

+## GitHub Labels

+This [labels.md document](./docs/labels.md) provides information about how labels are being used for overall organization, planning, version releases and prioritization.